StatHero Takes on Daily Fantasy Sports Giants With New Business Model

 Ironically enough, Arizona does not allow DFS or legal sports betting.
 StatHero is focusing its efforts on the states that do allow DFS activities in the absence of legal sports betting.
 This concept could pave the way for an actual sportsbook app somewhere down the road.

 StatHero is also expanding the concept of playing against the house as opposed to DFS contests against other players.
 This creates a level playing field among recreational DFS players and the pros.

 Another big attribute of Rivals is the absence of a buy-in to play.
 Players can set their own stakes for the contests they enter.
 They can also claim the entire prize if they win.
 There are no shared pools among a group of winners.

-The current lineup of StatHero DFS contests cover the NFL, NBA, NHL and PGA Tour.
+The current lineup of StatHero DFS contests covers the NFL, NBA, NHL, and PGA Tour.
 Through the new Rivals app, plans to add even more contests are in the works.